wkumari/draft-wkumari-owe/README.md

    are a coffee shop, and want to provide easy access to everyone who buys an espresso...

+Kumari & George         Expires February 20, 2016               [Page 2]

+Internet-Draft              draft-wkumari-owe                August 2015

    This document defines a new, opportunistically encrypted mode for WiFi networks.
-The SSID will still appear to be open (there will not be a "lock" icon when scanning), but will actually be encrypted,
+The SSID will still appear to be open (there will not be a "lock" icon when scanning), but will actually be encrypted, using the SSID as the passphrase.

-Kumari                  Expires February 7, 2016                [Page 2]

-Internet-Draft              draft-wkumari-owe                August 2015

-   using the SSID as the passphrase.
 Software running on the client will detect that this is an opportunistically encrypted connection and will automagically provide the SSID as the passphrase, providing